Success-co-saas/mcp-success-co/CREATE_MEASURABLE_ENTRY.md

    - Update value only
    - Update note only
    - Update both value and note
+5. Test future date validation (should error)
-5. Test duplicate detection (create)
+6. Test duplicate detection (create)
-6. Test validation with invalid values
+7. Test validation with invalid values
-7. Test update with no fields provided (should error)
+8. Test update with no fields provided (should error)
-8. Test update with invalid entry ID
+9. Test update with invalid entry ID

 ## Key Features